 If you’re looking at buying a property to rent, the lender will most likely take into account the amount of rent you expect to receive for the property as part of the overall loan application process.

 Talk to a lender to discuss your situation and to find out how much you can borrow.
 By talking to a lender you’ll find out exactly what they will require from you for an application, and they’ll be able to go through different types of loans, rates and loan amounts and discuss how they affect mortgage repayments.
-You can visit one of our Heritage lending specialists in branch or phone our Queensland based contact centre on 13 14 22 to find out how we can help you with applying for a home loan.
+Remember, our lending specialists can provide you with pre-approval to help you shop with confidence.
+You can visit one of our Heritage lending specialists in branch or phone our Queensland-based contact centre on 13 14 22 to find out how we can help you with applying for a home loan.